2025 World Athletics Championships – Men's 3000 metres steeplechase: Summary

 Soufiane El Bakkali came in as the two time world champion looking for the threepeat.
 With the two Olympic golds, he has essentially dominated this event since 2020.
 He set the world leading time at home in May.
 World record holder Lamecha Girma was back, regaining race confidence after his concussion in the 2024 Olympics.
 He was the silver medalist behind El Bakkali in all those races and beat El Bakkali back to bronze in 2019, a race won by Conselus Kipruto, the last major championship won by a Kenyan.
 Abraham Kibiwot had two consecutive bronze medals in the last two major championships.

 In the second qualifying heat Geordie Beamish tripped over the barrier and fell to the track.
 Jean-Simon Desgagnés tripped over him and also fell.
 Beamish got up immediately and managed to overtake most of those in front of him to finish second.
 Desgagnés finished a non-qualifying tenth place but was advanced to the final by the referee.

 The final started very slowly with El Bakkali dropping to the back of the pack.
 With just over two laps to go, all 16 finalists were still in contention.
 Daniel Michalski took the lead as El Bakkali moved towards the front.
 Girma passed Michelski as they started the final lap, and with 200 metres to go El Bakkali also passed Michalski to move into second place.
 Local runner Ryuji Miura passed Michalski at the water jump.
 El Bakkali, passed Girma out of the water jump and started to open up a gap.
 After the final barrier El Bakkali started to ease up with an apparently safe margin.
 20 metres before the finish, he sensed a challenge and tried to speed up again but was passed by Geordie Beamish a little over 10 metres from the finish.
-Beamish, who had been 11th at the Bell and eighth with 200 metres left, won .07 in 8:33.88.
+Beamish, who had been 11th at the Bell and eighth with 200 metres left, won by .07 in 8:33.88.
 After the final barrier 17 year old Edmund Serem sprinted through Miura, Girma, Salaheddine Ben Yazide and Samuel Firewu for the bronze.
 After the race, an upset El Bakkali was seen hitting himself in the head for not winning.